jtippett/jjfs/docs/user-guide.md

 ### Git Repository Integration

-jjfs is git-aware and will automatically detect when you're mounting inside an existing git repository.
-When this happens, it will offer to add the mount directory to your `.gitignore` file to prevent synced content from polluting your git repository.
+jjfs detects when you mount inside an existing git repository.
+It offers to add the mount directory to your `.gitignore` file to prevent synced content from polluting your git repository.

 ```bash
 cd ~/my-project  # An existing git repo